drscranto/kt_website/content/home/about.md

 # Welcome!

-I'm an applied statistician / data scientist, working in both R and Python, with over 11 years of programming experience and 8 peer reviewed publications.
+I'm an applied statistician / data scientist, working in both R and Python, with over 11 years of programming experience and 9 peer reviewed publications.
 I'm fascinated by the ways variability enters a mechanistic process, changing the patterns that emerge in data.
-I focus on computational approaches for both frequentist and Bayesian frameworks to account for stochasticity in mechanistic models.
+I focus on computational approaches for both frequentist and Bayesian frameworks to account for stochasticity in mathematical models.

-I am an organizer for RLadies, a global network of meetup groups to support gender diversity in the R community.
-I also live with two rescue pups, who I think are really bears just pretending to be dogs.
-I spend my free time drinking coffee, hiking with the doggos, and watching baseball.
+I am an organizer for [RLadies](https://rladies.org/), a global network of meetup groups to support gender diversity in the R community.
+I live with two rescue pups, who I think are really bears just pretending to be dogs.
+I spend most of my free time drinking coffee, hiking with the doggos, and watching baseball.